Mosaic Axolotls: 5 Reasons Why They Make An Excellent Pet

 How to Get a Mosaic Axolotl

-Mosaic axolotls are usually available from specialty breeders.
-To find a reputable breeder, ask at your local reptile store or search online.
 Once you’ve found a breeder you trust, place an order for the axolotl you want!

-Another option is to look for mosaic axolotls online.
 However, be sure to research before buying from a stranger, as there have been cases of people selling sick or wild-caught axolotls on such sites.

 How to Care for Mosaic Axolotls

 • Provide them with a wide choice of foods.
-Since mosaic axolotls are carnivores, other animals such as bugs should make up most of their diet.
+Since mosaic axolotls are carnivores, other animals, such as bugs, should make up most of their diet.
 You can give them live or frozen food, including bloodworms, brine shrimp, wasps, or krill.

 • Keep their tank clean.
 Every week, perform a partial water change and vacuum the gravel to eliminate any leftover food or waste.